Florida SB 7072

 - 11th Circuit: Largely upheld injunction, finding law unconstitutional

-- Circuit Split: Conflicts with 5th Circuit ruling on Texas HB 20
+- Circuit Split: Conflicted with 5th Circuit ruling on Texas HB 20

 Constitutional Issues